Click on any thumbnail to view an enlarged

 Above book

-Tsunemori and Nakashima Asakichi.
-Edited by
+Tsunemori (1927) and Nakajima Asayoshi (1917-1976) Edited by

-Shimizu Takatsugu.
+Shimizu Takaji.
 The book was

 originally printed on July 1, 1976 the book